ga-curriculum/dom-events/concepts/README.md

 ## What are DOM events?

 Imagine DOM events as triggers on a web page.
-They are like signals that tell the web page when something has occurred, and then the web page can respond to that signal automatically.

-In other words, DOM events are like the building blocks that make web pages interactive.
+When the user interacts with a webpage (by clicking, scrolling, typing, moving the cursor, etc) the browser broadcasts a message that an event has occurred.
+Any JavaScript code that was listening for that message is then triggered, causing it to execute.
+This code could do anything, but most of the time it will at some point update the DOM in some way.
+By using events, a programmer can create a web page that reacts to a user's interactions.
+In this way, DOM events are the building blocks that make web pages interactive.

 ## Why do we use DOM events?

 Programmers use DOM events to create interactive web pages.
 It's like giving the web page the ability to listen and respond to what users do.
 When you click a button or type something, the web page can react, making it dynamic and engaging.

-This allows us to implement *event-driven programming*.
-In event-driven programming, the majority of the code reacts to events triggered by users.
-This is made possible by using JavaScript to manipulate the DOM.

 For example, imagine a user is interacting with a small to-do application that looks like this: